 Make Some Extra Money to Put Toward Student Loans

 If you feel like you don't have enough income to contribute extra to your student loan payments, consider a part-time job to help with your budget.
 The best kind of part-time job is one where you get to do something you enjoy.
 For some people that means taking up tutoring, babysitting or music lessons.
-Others prefer to work at a restaurant or get a job at the mall (did somebody say discount?).
 Find something that works well with your lifestyle and schedule.

 Just remember to make a plan to manage that extra income.
 Come up with a schedule for saving money or putting it directly toward the balance of a loan as you reach a certain amount.
 It can be very easy to spend money that is designated for loans if it's just sitting around, so make sure you develop a good system for accountability.

 Creative Ways to Make Extra Money

 If you don't want to commit to a part-time job, there are more creative ways to make money.
 You may be able to find freelancing work that fits with your skills; try searching the internet for freelancing gigs.
 Selling items online or at a consignment shop can help you reduce your belongings while increasing your bank account.
 These are just a few unique ways to make extra money to pay down your student loan debt faster.

 Loan forgiveness is not necessarily too good to be true.
 Not all people are eligible for this benefit, but if you are eligible, loan forgiveness can save you thousands of dollars.